-- The people of Kerala have been badly affected emotionally more than physically or materially by the flood.
+- The flood has affected the people of Kerala not only physically or materially but also emotionally.
 Watching travelers visit their hometowns after the flood is morally uplifting to the locals.
 You can comfort and instil courage in them just by your presence and kind words.
 That’s a very special reason to visit Kerala, isn’t it?

 Come and experience Kerala right now.
 Your positive reviews will help others get to know the true condition of Kerala.
 More and more will come in and before long, the land will stand on its feet again.
 Take a look at some interesting Kerala holiday itineraries.